Geometric Multi-color Message Passing Graph Neural Networks for Blood-brain Barrier Permeability Prediction

 \subsection{Regression Task Experiments}

 We evaluate the performance of our proposed GMC-MPNN model on the regression task using the $BBBP_{\text{reg}}^{\text{B3DB}}$ dataset.
 GMC-MPNN, which incorporates geometry-aware WCS descriptors and max-pooling, achieves the best results among all evaluated models.
-It records the lowest RMSE of $0.4609 \pm 0.0651$ and the highest Pearson's correlation coefficient (PCC) of $0.7759 \pm 0.0699$.
-These results were obtained using kernel parameters $\beta = L$, $\kappa = 16$, and $\tau = 7.5$.
+It records the lowest RMSE of $0.5628 \pm 0.0651$ and the highest Pearson's correlation coefficient (PCC) of $0.6947 \pm 0.0515$.
 The strong performance demonstrates the effectiveness of WCS features in capturing both spatial and chemical contexts critical for BBB permeability prediction.